maxkfranz/slush-js/README.md

   - [Nodemon](https://www.npmjs.com/package/nodemon) to bring live reloading functionality for serverside code when developing

+## Notes

+- Don't use ES2015 `import` if you want to share code between the server and the client.
+You can't use `import` in Node.js.
+- Debug Mocha tests or server code with `node --inspect --debug-brk` or `mocha --inspect --debug-brk`
+  - `--inspect` to start the debugger UI
+  - `--debug-brk` to break on the first line so you have time to open the debugger

 ## Instructions

 1. Install `slush` : `npm install -g slush`